mangal-singh001/Spotify_Analysis_Project_SQL/README.md

-🎵 Spotify Analysis Project (SQL)
+# 🎵 Spotify Analysis Project (SQL)

-This project explores Spotify's music data using SQL to uncover insights about tracks, artists, genres, popularity, and audio features.
+This project explores **Spotify's music data** using **SQL** to uncover insights about tracks, artists, genres, popularity, and audio features.
 The objective is to practice SQL querying skills while performing real-world data analysis.

+---

-📌 Table of Contents
+## 📌 Table of Contents

 * [📂 Project Overview](#-project-overview)
 * [🧠 Skills Demonstrated](#-skills-demonstrated)